 - Organic Canvas - Also known as ‘plain’ canvas, this is made from 100 percent organic cotton fibers.

-- Polyester-Cotton Blended – This canvas is composed of cotton and polyester and weaved together.
+- Polyester-Cotton Blend Canvas Material - This canvas is composed of cotton and polyester woven together.
 Nowadays, it is used for painting and also for printing photos and other artworks.

-- Waste Canvas – This type has a loose thread with a grid pattern needed for embroidery.
-Its main application is embroidering any fabric on top without a weave.
+- Waste Canvas - This type of canvas has a loose thread with a grid pattern which is needed for embroidery.

 How is Canvas Made

-By now, you have a clearer idea of what is canvas and its types.
-To help you better understand these differences, stated below are the general steps of how canvas is made.
+By now, you have a clearer idea of what is canvas material and its types.
+To help you better understand these differences, the general steps of how canvas is made are stated below.

 - Materials Preparation - The base material of canvas has gone from hemp to cotton and, now occasionally, PVC.
 Man-made versions of canvas offer a more economic advantage in the art world and have gained a reputation of being more suitable to the application of acrylic paint.